Lucky-Cat-Gamers/elftacular/docs/roadmap-npp.md

 ## What's done
 - Replaced outside wall textures
 - Replaced ground tiles with temp snowy set
+- Change main page background (need to vote)
+- Deployed to heroku w auto-updates
 -
 -
-  -
--

 ## What needs to be done
 - New logo
-- Change main page background
 - Change player sprite
   - Mark drawing custom one
 - Rewrite all game play menus & messaging